 Try eating 6 or 8 small meals and snacks throughout the day rather than 3 big meals to keep your blood sugar consistent.

-Regular aerobic exercise can reduce the frequency and intensity of your migraine
+Regular aerobic exercise can reduce the frequency and intensity of your migraine attacks.

 Short walks are better than no walks!
 Aim for 10-20 minutes of exercise minimum each day.

-Break up long periods of sitting down by standing up and taking some gentle stretches
+Break up long periods of sitting down by standing up and taking some gentle stretches.

 You can sleep more soundly by turning off your screens an hour before bedtime.
 Vitamin D is important for our health, so if sunshine is a trigger for you and you avoid it, check in with your GP to see if you would benefit from a supplement.
-Stress is a trigger for a lot of people, so try and reduce the stress in your life if you can
+Stress is a trigger for a lot of people, so try and reduce the stress in your life if possible.

 - The brain likes consistency and routine.
 Keep your brain happy by doing the same things at roughly the same time each day, including getting up and going to bed, eating, and even the time you have your morning coffee.

-- Avoid the weekend triggered migraine!
+- Avoid the weekend-triggered migraine!
 Your brain doesn't know it's Saturday: still get up at the same time, have your coffee, and get started with your day like you would any other day.